Skip to Content

 • Echeveria – Lovely rosettes in varying colors and sizes.
 Looks good in the second layer around the taller plants.
 I hope it will flower!

-• Sedum – Autumn Joy is one that I have right now in flower.
+• Sedum – The jelly bean plant is one that I have right now in flower.
 Cuttings can be taken in longer sizes for the center of the arrangement.

 • Sempervivum (hens and chicks) – These neat little rosettes are prolific in the garden, so you can get a lot of tiny babies to use.